 While we can’t control the turbulent events associated with air travel or flight cancellations, these days, there are ways to make it a less bumpy ride.
 Here are some steps to mitigate your stress and increase travel success when a flight doesn’t take off as planned.

 Be an early bird

 Arriving at the airport at the crack of dawn may be the last thing you want to do but making the first flight out has a few practical benefits.
-This is especially convenient if you’d rather not ask, “what do I do if my flight is canceled?”
+This is especially convenient if you’d rather not ask, “What do I do if my flight is cancelled?”

 Another perk of early-bird flights: Because they are at non-peak hours, they tend to be cheaper too than other available flights.
 Plus, did you know that morning flights are prone to less turbulence due to atmospheric conditions?